hef-max/simple-vehicle-counting-using-opencv/README.md

 - This system is designed to be adaptable to various environments.
 Feel free to tweak the parameters to fit your specific use case.
 - The accuracy of the system depends on the quality of the video input.
 High-resolution videos with clear object visibility will yield better results.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributions

 Feel free to fork this repository and contribute to the project.
 Pull requests are welcome!

 ## Contact

-For any inquiries, please contact [Your Email] or open an issue in the repository.
+For any inquiries, please contact hefrykun10@gmail.com or open an issue in the repository.

----

-This template should cover the essential information needed to run the system, with room for any additional details specific to your implementation.
-Adjust it as necessary for your project!